statiagov/gesmew/guides/content/developer/core/shipments.md

 To achieve this setup you need the following configuration:

-* Shipping Categories: All your products are the same, so you only need to define one default shipping category.
-Each of your products would then need to be assigned to this shipping category.
+* Shipping Categories: All your establishments are the same, so you only need to define one default shipping category.
+Each of your establishments would then need to be assigned to this shipping category.
 * 1 Stock Location: You are shipping all items from the same location, so you can use the default.
 * 2 Shipping Methods (Configuration->Shipping Methods) as follows: